department-of-veterans-affairs/va.gov-team/products/caregivers/10-10EZ/Research April-May 2021/End user discovery research/research findings.md

   - Rural: 2
   - Unknown: 1

-- Has VA Health care:
+- Has VA health care:
-  - Yes, applied more than 6 months ago: 7
   - Yes, applied less than 6 months ago: 1
-  - Doesn't think so/unsure: 1 (This Veteran receives health care through military retirement)
+  - Yes, applied more than 5 years ago: 1
+  - Yes, not sure when applied (more than 1 year): 5
+  - Thinks yes/unsure: 1
+  - Thinks no/unsure: 1

-**Note:** Though our [Research plan](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/caregivers/10-10EZ/Research%20April-May%202021/End%20user%20discovery%20research/research-plan.md) requested recruitment of participants who had not previously completed the 10-10EZ, due to no-shows and participant confusion of health care benefits separate from other benefits during recruitment screening, 7 of our participants already receive VA Health care, 1 participant had just applied in the last 6 months, and 1 participant was uncertain if they have VA Health care - receives health care through military retirement and thought also had some VA benefits.
+**Note:** Though our [Research plan](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/caregivers/10-10EZ/Research%20April-May%202021/End%20user%20discovery%20research/research-plan.md) requested recruitment of participants who had not previously completed the 10-10EZ, due to no-shows and participant confusion of health care benefits separate from other benefits during recruitment screening, 7 of our participants already receive VA health care, 1 participant had just applied in the last 6 months, and 1 participant was uncertain if they have VA health care - receives health care through military retirement and thought also had some VA benefits.

 ### Research Questions